openhab/openhab-docs/mainui/settings/index.md

 - [**Schedule**](schedule.html)<br>
   Provides an overview of rules with time-based triggers and the `Schedule` tag.

-## System Settings
+### System Settings

-This section lists openHAB's system settings, which e.g. included location or time zone setup.
+This section lists openHAB's system settings, which e.g. includes regional, language, unit system and network settings.

-## Add-on Settings
+### Add-on Settings

 This section lists the installed add-ons and provides direct access to the add-on settings as well as the add-on log level: